 Increased sex drive

 Unusual poor judgment.
-For instance, buying sprees, drug or alcohol abuse, or sexual indiscretion.
+For instance, buying sprees, drug or alcohol abuse, or risky sexual behavior.

 Cultural background influences how people understand and react to the symptoms and diagnosis of bipolar disorder.
 It’s important to remember that when interacting with people and families who are managing this serious mental illness.